Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

 due to our layout changes.
 If we then apply the same layout to the rest of our site, conversions may drop dramatically even though our previously gathered data seems to back up the choice to change the layout.

 A guideline to follow here is to only have your experiment affect a single part of your website.
+This means that within an experiment you should make changes like:
 - Restructure the layout of your home page.
 - Change the call to action
 - etc.